-- 14.1 An existing contract may be extended once using the exemption in paragraph 14.2 (g) of this Code if all of the following apply: - (a) If budgetary provision is available - (b) If the terms and conditions will be unchanged - (c) If continuing with the existing contract can be shown to provide better value for money than re-tendering on the basis of identifying possible suppliers (subject to 14.1(d)) - (d) If extending the contract does not take its whole value beyond the EC thresholds and does not increase the value by more than 50% of the original contract value. - 14.2 In all circumstances a contract extension must be approved in writing by the appropriate member of CMT.
+- 14.1 An existing contract may be extended once using the exemption in paragraph 13.2 (f) of this Code if all of the following apply: - (a) If budgetary provision is available - (b) If the terms and conditions will be unchanged - (c) If continuing with the existing contract can be shown to provide better value for money than re-tendering on the basis of identifying possible suppliers (subject to 14.1(d)) - (d) If extending the contract does not take its whole value beyond the EC thresholds and does not increase the term by more than 12 months. - 14.2 In all circumstances a contract extension must be approved in writing by the appropriate member of CMT.